forcedotcom/salesforcedx-vscode/docs/README.md

 ## Relative URLs

-When writing docs always use urls relative to the docs folder.
+For content under `docs` folder always use URLs relative to the `docs` folder.

+***The links appear broken in the markdown files but get rendered correctly when they get published as html.***

 For images it means the url will start with `./images/` like the example below: